gregmsanderson/fly-hello-laravel-db-replay/README.md

 #### app/Http/Kernel.php

 If you added want the middleware that adds a `fly-region` header, we likely want it to run for every HTTP request.
-So add it to the global stack (the last line here).
+So add it to the global stack (the last line below).
 Your middleware array will likely contain different ones:

 ```php
 /**